 To his wife, family, friends and co-workers, Harris was seen as a loving father and husband.
 Unbeknownst to them, Harris engaged in online sexual communication with multiple women, including two underage girls, had extramarital sexual encounters in public places and paid for sex with a prostitute.

-Harris' defense maintained his sexual behavior had nothing to do with Cooper's death.
+Harris’ defense maintained that his sexual behavior had nothing to do with Cooper’s death.

 “The state wants to bury him in this filth and dirt of his own making, so that you will believe he is so immoral, he is so reprehensible that he can do exactly this,” said defense attorney H. Maddox Kilgore during his closing argument.

 Kilgore argued that Cobb County police investigators focused only on matters that fit the state’s theory and ignored all the evidence that pointed to an accident.